 The registered seller named below personally paid the tax upon possession of the hazardous substances.

-A person in possession of the hazardous substances prior to the possession of the registered seller named below paid the tax.
+A person in possession prior to the possession below paid the tax. of the hazardous substances of the registered seller named

-(Check the app ropriate line.)
+(Check the ap) propriate line.)

-Name of registe ered seller Registration No
+Name of regis tered seller Registration No

 Firm name Address

-Type of busines ss
+Type of busine ess

-Authorized sign nature Title
+Authorized signature Title

 Date